intel/FPGA-Devcloud/main/HandsFree/README.md

   <img src="Remote_Console_Guide/Example_Kit_Connection.PNG">
 </p>

-   2. Note that the speed at which outputs can be updated is dependent on the Ping.
+   2. Note that the speed at which outputs can be updated is dependent on the "Ping" field.
+Although, if using a VDI implementation this field is inaccurate, and may be ignored.
 The farther a user's geographic  location from the development kit host, the longer packets containing the state of development kit peripherals takes to transmit and receive.
 If a ping is 100 ms, then the max number of updates in one second would be 10.
 If a project requires a fast I/O response time, then a locally connected board is preferred.
       1. For example, if a lab simply blinks a single LED every 100 ms, and there is a ping of 150 ms, there will be a reduction in resolution (most blinks will not be visible).
 However, if the lab is adjusted to support the lower response time, and the LED is adjusted to blink every 300 ms, there will be no loss in resolution.

 5. Validate the functionality of the OR2X1 module using the Remote Console interactive GUI.